 And don’t forget to pre-order your copy today:

-Want to be the first to get notified about This is Love
+Want to be the first to get notified about Sweet Like a Psycho

 on release day?
 Fill out the form below: